dav009/FuzzyDict/README.md

 ## When to Use?

- - Finding fuzzy matches against the strings which the map is built on is very fast.
-So this is useful in scenarios when you have a massive lots of Strings which you want to constantly query using Fuzzy Search
+ Finding fuzzy matches among the items in the hash is very fast.
+ This is useful in scenarios when you have a massive number of Strings which you want to constantly query using Fuzzy Search.

 [1] http://www.aclweb.org/anthology/C10-1096